domfarolino/algorithms/src/algorithm_practice/String_Algorithms/boldTerms/README.md

      - `<b><b>mini</b>mum</b>`
      - `<b>mini</b>mum`

-  In this case we'll say it doesn't matter however it would be go to look into this if we were implementing this in the real world.
+**[Regarding the final point above]** In this case we'll say it doesn't matter however it would be go to look into this if we were implementing this in the real world.
 A good method here would be to process the longest search terms first, which would produce the second output above, which is still valid HTML.

 ## Edge case with possible solutions: